two pilots sitting inside plane 2064123

 How does it prepare you for being a pilot?

-Like any science-related degree, a BS in computer science will look favorable on applications for airline pilot positions.
-You will not directly use your degree in computer science during an average day as a pilot, but your background in how computer systems work may help you grasp the complex avionics equipment that planes use to stay in the air.
+Like any science-related degree, a BS in computer science will look good on applications for airline pilot positions.
+You will not directly use your degree in computer science during an average day as a pilot, but your background in how computer systems work may help you grasp the complex equipment that planes use to stay in the air.

 9. Bachelor of Science in Physics